Wintkim/web-challenges/README.md

-Please refer to the instructions in your course repository to know more about the workflow.
+_Please refer to the instructions in your course repository to know more about the workflow_